kopytjuk/kopytjuk.github.io/content/posts/bringing-crash-scene-diagrams-to-life/index.md

 For a better result, we can provide the initial and final velocities $v_0, v_f$ (speed limit from the database and 0) as constraints to the fitting algorithm.
 For this post `scipy.interpolate.make_interp_spline` with `k=3` (cubic polynoms) was used for fitting the trajectories.

-In the following animation the four involved vehicle trajectories are visualized:

-{{< video "20201010130-cartesian.mp4" "test" 500 450 >}}

 Sometimes, dependent on chosen $\Delta T$ or velocities $v_0, v_f$, the trajectories won't be plausible (e.g. deceleration without obvious reasons, like V4 at `0:02`) or even worse, physically infeasible.
 The physical feasibility can be checked in automated manner on the curvature or acceleration/velocity signal of the trajectory.